PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 (timewalk piece {:boundary-vpd voice-vpd :start-measure 2 :end-measure 8})

 ;; Items that start from beginning up to and including position 1/2 in measure 3 (timewalk piece {:boundary-vpd voice-vpd
                  :start-measure 3
                  :end-measure 3
                  :end-position 1/2})

 ;; Find ties across barlines: find the tie endpoint for a C4 pitch starting at measure 4 (let [source-pitch (create-pitch "C4" 1/16)]
   (->> (timewalk piece {:boundary-vpd voice-vpd
                         :start-measure 4
                         :end-measure 5 :end-position 0})
-       (filter takes-attachment?)  ; Only items that can have ties attached (filter #(enharmonically-equal? source-pitch (item %)))  ; Same pitch (take 1)  ; Early termination - only need one match (first)))  ; Extract the endpoint item
+       (filter takes-attachment??)  ; Only items that can have ties attached (filter #(enharmonically-equal? source-pitch (item %)))  ; Same pitch (take 1)  ; Early termination - only need one match (first)))  ; Extract the endpoint item